-A. Transformation Intent Catalog Scheme
+2.1 Transformation Intent Catalog Scheme

-Our aim is to describe model transformation intents in a systematic way.
-Thus, we developed a schema for model transformation intents and their properties on which the intent catalog is based.
-Figure 1 shows a fragment of this schema.
-The root class in the metamodel is ModelTransformationIntent with attributes as shown in Table I. Adapted from the Gang Of Four [2], our definition of a transformation intent is as follows:
+In order to describe model transformations intents in a systematic way, we developed a schema for model transformations intents and their properties, which forms the basis of our intent catalog.
+Figure 1 shows a fragment of this schema as a metamodel: its root class is ModelTransformationIntent, whose attributes as described in Table 1.
+Adapted from the Gang Of Four [2], we define a transformation intent is as follows: